 Would I recommend a SaaS product I use for work to a friend?

 My friends don’t even know what I do for a living!
 My family still thinks I “work in tech.”
 So no, hard pass on that.

 If we were to adapt NPS to more modern situations, perhaps the right wording would be — How likely are you to recommend our product to a colleague?

 Personally, the answer is still no. I don’t sit there and talk about products I use with colleagues.
-If I have the chance to speak to someone at another company, I’m going to ask for practical advise and tap into their personal knowledge, not ask about products they use.
+If I have the chance to speak to someone at another company, I’m going to ask for practical advice and tap into their personal knowledge, not ask about products they use.

 But putting that aside for a minute, there’s a larger issue with the question being asked.

-NPS puts the pressure on what the customer can do for you, instead of what you can do for the customer.
+NPS puts pressure on what the customer can do for you, instead of what you can do for the customer.